gguibon/RHAPSODIE-TreebankBrowser/README.md

 The actual version is 1.8.0.

-It is a evolution of this tutorial[this tutorial from code.makery](http://code.makery.ch/library/javafx-8-tutorial/ "code.makery tutorial") with several additionnal features:
+It is a evolution of [this tutorial from code.makery](http://code.makery.ch/library/javafx-8-tutorial/ "code.makery tutorial") with several additionnal features:
 - edit photo
 - edit double click to edit
 - trombinoscope